Category: Ethiopia’s Innovations and Culture

 World’s Last People

 The West wanted to stop sales of our fast sea-patrol boats.
 It implied that Ethiopia used poor-quality manufacture.
 ‘They are bad for the ocean waters.’
 Ethiopia said, ‘Your own ocean activities are far worse for the marine environment.
 Bring your cruel fascist scientists.
 Let them face our naval architecture experts.
-Do not tell us these boats are dangerous for the sea and people; you have far worse.’
+Do not tell us these…

 -